VA Loans for Land: A Guide to Buying Land with a VA Loan

 2. The land cannot be located in an area considered at risk of flooding

 This may include locations designated as Special Flood Hazard Areas as well as other areas prone to flooding.
 Certain coastal barrier areas are also ineligible.
-Here’s a tip if flood insurance is generally not available in an area, there’s a good chance you won’t be able to use a VA loan to buy land there.
+FEMA offers a flood map service where you may enter your address or coordinates to see if you’re in a high-risk area.
+Pro tip: If flood insurance is generally not available in an area, there’s a good chance you won’t be able to use a VA loan to buy land there.

-3. The land cannot be in an airport noise zone
+3. The land cannot be in a noise zone

-These include easements for high-pressure gas, liquid petroleum, or high voltage electrical lines.
+An easement is the right to use land by another person or entity who does not own the property.
+These include easements for high-pressure gas, liquid petroleum or high-voltage electrical lines.
 If any part of the proposed residence is on such an easement, the project is ineligible for a VA loan.

-5. The area cannot be susceptible to geologic instability
+6. The land cannot be susceptible to geologic instability

-You can use a VA loan to purchase land and move a mobile home onto it, but that home must then be attached to permanent foundation.
+Per the VA, you may use a VA loan to purchase land and move a manufactured home or mobile home onto it, but that home must then be attached to a permanent foundation.
 In other words, that home can no longer be mobile.

 Your best bet is to work with a builder familiar with Department of Housing and Urban Development requirements, as well as any applicable state and local zoning laws and building codes.

-If you already own land that you want to build on, you may be able to refinance the loan you used to purchase that land with a VA loan, as long as the property meets VA appraisal standards.
+If you already own land that you want to build on, you may be able to refinance the loan you used to purchase that land with a VA loan after the construction of your house, as long as the property meets VA appraisal standards.